-- Bad responsive design – Responsive design is paramount to any decent web applications, but just because a website is responsive across different devices doesn’t mean it does it well.
-Testers have to go through on multiple browsers, devices, and operating systems to make sure that a website that’s designed to be responsive is actually user-friendly.
+- Bad responsive design – Responsive design is paramount to any decent web applications — just because a website is functional on a mobile device doesn’t mean it’s pleasant to look at and easy to use.
+Developers are tasked with creating a cross-compatible website, while testers have to go through on multiple browsers, devices, and operating systems to make sure that a website that’s designed to be responsive is actually user-friendly.
 You can add all the media queries you want, but if an application looks better on a desktop than it does on a mobile device, it’s back to development.

-- Manually running repeated tests – Though you want a great design, it’s not going to do you much good to just test the GUI.
-While skipping functional testing could lead to testing horrors, regression tests will help ensure users don’t run into any issues that scare them away from your web page.
-Of course, performing these tests by hand over and over is painful for any tester.
-Instead, using a record-and-play tool like TestComplete or an open source tool like Selenium for script writing means that repeating tests doesn’t have to be so horrifying.
+- Manually running repeated tests – Though you want a great design, it’s not going to do you much good to just test visual components.
+While skipping functional testing could lead to testing horrors, performing regression tests when code changes will help ensure users don’t run into any issues that scare them away from your web page.
+Of course, conducting these tests by hand over and over is painful for any tester.
+Instead, using a Record & Replay tool or an open source tool like Selenium for script writing paired with an automated testing tool like CrossBrowserTesting means that repeating tests doesn’t have to be so horrifying.